A four-year project examining the results of 54 research studies with 170,000 people has concluded that print is vital for effective education.

 Urgent action required

-The results of the Intergraf study and their recommendations entirely chimes with the work of Two Sides and the results of our recent study into people’s preference for print.
+The results of the study and its recommendations entirely chimes with the work of Two Sides and the results of our recent study into people’s preference for print.
 The study, titled Busting The Myths, found that 68% of US consumers preferred to read books in print, with 65% preferring print for magazines and 53% for print newspapers.

 There are many studies that show that reading in print improves the understanding of information, as well as memory and recall, which is essential for the education of people of all ages, but especially for young people.
-This Intergraf study is a vital piece of work that proves that print has great advantages over digital for learning.
+This study is a vital piece of work that proves that print has great advantages over digital for learning.
 Let’s hope the governments and institutions are listening.

 Read more like this: